-- 1. Nothing can reduce a player below Level 1, although card effects might reduce a player's or a monster's combat strength (p.
-3) below 1. - 2.
-You go up a level after combat only if you kill a monster. - 3.
-You cannot collect rewards for defeating a monster (e.g., Treasure, levels) in the middle of a combat.
-You must finish the fight before gaining any rewards. - 4.
-You must kill a monster to reach Level 10.
+1. Nothing can reduce a player below Level 1, although card effects might reduce a player's or a monster's combat strength (p.
+3) below 1.

+2. You go up a level after combat only if you kill a monster.

+3. You cannot collect rewards for defeating a monster (e.g., Treasure, levels) in the middle of a combat.
+You must finish the fight before gaining any rewards.

+4. You must kill a monster to reach Level 10, and you cannot force another player to help you do it.

 Any other disputes should be settled by loud arguments, with the owner of the game having the last word.
-You could also read the Munchkin FAQ and errata pages at munchkin.sigames.com, or start a discussion at forums.sigames.com . . . unless it's more fun to argue.
+You could also read the Munchkin FAQ and errata pages at munchkin.game, or start a discussion at forums.sigames.com/munchkin . . . unless it's more fun to argue.